pen-lang/pen/doc/src/references/language/packages.md

 - Standard packages bundled in [installation](/guides/install.md) of the language
 - Remote repositories managed by version control systems (VCS)
-  - Currently, only [Git](https://git-scm.com/) is supported as a VCS.
+  - Currently, the language supports only [Git](https://git-scm.com/) as a VCS.
 - Directories with [package configuration files](#package-configuration) on file systems

+During builds of packages, the language's build system automatically download and initialize their dependency packages based on their URLs.

 ## Package types

 There are 3 package types: application, library, and system.
 Those types are specified in [package configuration files](#package-configuration).

-- Application packages build applications, often, of executable files.
-- Library packages are imported and used by other packages.
-- System packages are similar to library packages but provide system interfaces to application packages.

 ### Application packages

-Application packages must have `main.pen` module files at their top directories.
-Those main modules have a `main` function that receives an argument of a `context` type and returns a `none` type.
+Application packages build applications often as executable files.
+Every application package must have a `main.pen` module file at its top directory.
+The main module has a `main` function that receives an argument of a `context` type and returns a `none` type.
 The `context` type is a record type containing context values of system packages with their field names of package names.
 For example, given system packages named `Http` and `Os`, a main function looks like the following.

 ```pen
 main = \(ctx context) none {